Week Ending February 9, 2018

 The budget agreement dedicates $20 billion over two years specifically for infrastructure spending.
 This will be evenly divided over two years through existing grant accounts, such as Transportation Investment Generating Economic Recovery (TIGER) and New Start Transit grants, both successful programs from the Obama-era American Reinvestment and Recovery Act.
 Spending through existing accounts maintains strong Buy America and prevailing wage provisions.
 Ironically, these are precisely the programs the Trump administration is expected to zero out in favor of privatization schemes that guarantee profit for corporations as part of his infrastructure plan when it is released.

-The budget agreement includes $5.8 billion for the bipartisan Child Care Development Block Grant program.
-This program allows states to use federal child welfare funds that are now reserved for foster care and adoption additionally for two types of prevention services and programs: mental-health and substance abuse prevention and treatment services, and in-home parent skill-based programs, which include parent skills training, parent education and individual and family counseling.
+The budget agreement included the extension of the cost-neutral Family First Prevention Services Act.
+This program allows states to use federal child welfare funds that had been reserved for foster care and adoption additionally for two types of prevention services and programs: mental-health and substance abuse prevention and treatment services, and in-home parent skill-based programs, which include parent skills training, parent education and individual and family counseling.

 Education and Child Care